 or animal combat.
 Later it became a military fortress and

-then in medieval times houses were added that turned it
+then in medieval times houses were added that turned it into

-across the aqueduct as well.
+as well.
+Rental

-was the former seat of the counts of Orange Today
+was the former seat of the counts of Orange Today the

-the town is best known for its spectacular
+town is best known for its spectacular

 Roman theatre that is the best preserved in Europe.

 Much of the back wall of the stage is still intact.
-In a
+In a series

 was designed in 1966 by the French architect Francois Spoerry.